jhammer3018/Husker-Analytics/README.md

 Access the GitHub web page here: https://jhammer3018.github.io/Husker-Analytics/

-All code for corresponding to the GitHub web page above is stored in the 'code' folder of this repository.
+All code for the GitHub web page above is stored in the 'code' folder of this repository.

 This page is meant to merge passions: Nebraska football, statistics, and machine learning.
 This page is not affiliated with the University of Nebraska.